graphql-java/graphql-java-examples/hibernate-example/readme.md

-# graphql-java-http-example
+# graphql-java-hibernate-example

-An example of using graphql-java in a HTTP application.
+An example of a simple graphql-java implementation backed by a Hibernate repository (via Spring Data JPA) and integrated with Spring Boot.

-It demonstrates the use of `Schema Definition Language (SDL)` to define a schema in a textual way.
+It shows how data fetchers can use Hibernate repositories to query the database.

-It also shows how to use `data loader` to ensure that most efficient way to load inside a graphql query
+In memory H2 is being used as the database, SQL scripts are execute during startup to add some sample data to the database.
+You can find those scripts in [data.sql](src/resources/data.sql).

-Finally it shows how to combine graphql-java `Instrumentation` to create performance tracing and data loader effectiveness statistics.
+# Running the example
 To build the code type

     ./gradlew build